zcfu21/CausalPerturb/README.md

 ```
 **The model file** ('stored_model.pt'), **basal state**('model_basal.h5ad'), **outcome factor** ('model_treated.h5ad') and **gene loading matrix** ('model_gene_loading.npy') will be stored in "./dataset_name/CAPE".
 The selection of 'lambda_adv' (representing the weight of the discriminator loss) ought to be tailored to the dataset.
 When perturbation effects are more pronounced, a higher 'lambda_adv' value is warranted.
 Differences in hyperparameter configurations could result in slightly varied results, so we advise users to train neural networks with a range of setups, visualize the disentangling performance, and evaluate the outcomes based on domain expertise.

-3. Grow causal forests for each perturbation and factor:<br>
+3. Growing causal forests for each perturbation and factor:<br>
 ```python
 basal=sc.read_h5ad(os.path.join(dataset_name,'CAPE','model_basal.h5ad')) # basal state
 treated=sc.read_h5ad(os.path.join(dataset_name,'CAPE','model_treated.h5ad')) # outcome factor state